-2. Where to live in Bangkok?
+2. Where to live in Bangkok as a digital nomad?

 When it comes to renting a place, a landlord will typically be looking for a three-month minimum stay, with a deposit of two months rent for insurance.
 Like everywhere, AirBnBs are relatively numerous, and there are always the options to stay in a hotel.

 Facebook groups exist to find short-term lettings so you can find places where landlords are looking for tenants.
 There has been a bit of a crackdown on renting apartments, so make sure that where you’re staying is legit.
-For digital nomads, there are also Facebook groups where you can ask fellow nomads for advice and tips and tricks on where to stay, take a look at Bangkok Apartments & Condos For Rent.
+For digital nomads, there are also Facebook groups where you can ask fellow nomads for advice and tips and tricks on where to stay, take a look at Bangkok Apartments & Condos For Rent or Agoda.

 Additionally, some of the best areas to live are: